-Recently we had a couple of clients who all had similar questions about email marketing.
+Recently we had a couple of clients who all had similar questions about email marketing: They did not have any email ideas they could send to their newsletter subscribers.
 Many new bloggers and businesses are soo afraid of annoying their subscribers that they fail to utilize the full power of their list.

 You should send regular newsletters – or your subscribers will forget that they subscribed to you.
 If that happens they will be even more annoyed when you send an email after some time.

 Instead, you should use your newsletter to build a relationship with your subscribers – provide something they can only get via your newsletter.